Dubai telco CEO Osman Sultan says AI doesn't have to pose a threat

 The difference today, however “…is that it is happening much faster than before because the technology is changing so fast.”

 Sultan was speaking on the second of the three-day World Government Summit.
-Now in its sixth year, the annual summit in Dubai is offering 120 sessions with a focus on the theme “Shaping Future Governments.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Now in its sixth year, the annual summit in Dubai is offering 120 sessions with a focus on the theme “Shaping Future Governments.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.